-Notes to Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Years Ended June 30, 2021 and 2020

-14. Related Party Transactions
+13. Related Party Transactions

 The Port receives services from, and provides services to, various City departments that are categorized in the various operating expense line items in the statements of revenues, expenses and changes in net position.
-The Port continues to evaluate its payments to the City's General Fund and various City departments for services that support activities within the Port area and refine the methodologies used for the allocation of City direct and indirect costs.
+The Port continues to evaluate its payments to the City's General Fund and various City departments to ensure that they support activities within the Port area and to refine the methodologies used for the allocation of City direct and indirect costs.
+In fiscal year 2021, services provided by other City departments included \$6,344,000 of insurance premiums and \$417,000 in workers' compensation expense.
 In fiscal year 2020, services provided by other City departments included \$3,234,000 of insurance premiums and \$664,000 in workers' compensation expense.
-In fiscal year 2019, services provided by other City departments included \$2,831,000 of insurance premiums and \$611,000 in workers' compensation expense.

-Services provided by City departments include: fireboat operations and maintenance from the Fire Department, legal and litigation-related services from the City Attorney's Office, street cleaning, direct and contractual services from the Department of Public Works, services provided by the City Purchaser, contract compliance review services by the City Administrator's Contract Monitoring Division, security services from the Police Department, risk management consulting services through the City Risk Manager, parking enforcement services and parking meter system maintenance and collection services from and through the San Francisco Municipal Transportation Agency (SFMTA), communications and network services from the Department of Technology and real estate services from the Department of Real Estate.
-Charges for electrical service provided by the San Francisco Public Utilities Commission (SFPUC), included in utilities on the statements of revenues, expenses and changes in net position, were \$1,974,000 and \$2,074,000 in fiscal years 2020 and 2019, respectively.
-Rental revenues from City departments included in operating revenues were approximately \$4,372,000 and \$2,688,000 in fiscal years 2020 and 2019, respectively.
+Services provided by City departments include: fireboat operations and maintenance from the Fire Department, legal and litigation-related services from the City Attorney's Office, street cleaning, direct and contractual services from San Francisco Public Works, services provided by the City Purchaser, contract compliance services by the City Administrator's Contract Monitoring Division, security services from the Police Department, risk management consulting services through the City Risk Manager, parking enforcement and parking meter system maintenance and collection services from and through the San Francisco Municipal Transportation Agency (SFMTA), communications and network services from the Department of Technology and real estate services from the Department of Real Estate.
+Charges for electrical service provided by the San Francisco Public Utilities Commission (SFPUC), included in utilities on the statements of revenues, expenses and changes in net position, were \$1,468,000 and \$1,974,000 in fiscal years 2021 and 2020, respectively.
+Rental revenues from City departments included in operating revenues were approximately \$10,981,000 and \$4,372,000 in fiscal years 2021 and 2020, respectively.

-In November 2018, the City voters passed Proposition A, approving a \$425 million General Obligation Bond known as the 2018 Embarcadero Seawall Earthquake Safety Bond to support the Seawall Earthquake Safety and Disaster Prevention Program.
+In November 2018, City voters approved Proposition A, a \$425 million General Obligation Bond known as the 2018 Embarcadero Seawall Earthquake Safety Bond to support the Seawall Earthquake Safety and Disaster Prevention Program.
 In 2020, the Port received \$49,548,000 of proceeds from the Series 2019B sale of the Bond for planning and preliminary design phases of the Seawall Program. \$9,000,000 from the proceeds were used to reimburse the City's Capital Revolving Fund for prior years Seawall project expenditures and \$600,000 were used to reimburse the City for bond issuance costs.
 Since these bonds are a citywide obligation, the proceeds received by the Port are recorded as capital contributions net of the total reimbursement to the City and totaled to \$39,947,000.
 As of June 30, 2020, the Port accrued the unreimbursed amount of \$3,000,000 as due to other City funds.
+The balance was fully reimbursed as of June 30, 2021.

-In November 2012, the City voters passed Proposition B, approving a \$195 million General Obligation Bond known as the 2012 San Francisco Clean and Safe Neighborhood Parks Bond.
+In November 2012, City voters approved Proposition B, a \$195 million General Obligation Bond known as the 2012 San Francisco Clean and Safe Neighborhood Parks Bond.
 After deductions for issuance costs, this bond allocates \$34.5 million for parks and open spaces on Port property.
 Since these bonds are a citywide obligation, the proceeds received by the Port are recorded as capital contributions.
 In 2020, the Port received \$3,081,000 of proceeds from the Series 2019C sale of the 2012 Bond for waterfront projects.